jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 02.md

 I spoke with Marrion afterward.
 She tried to hide the tears at first, but they came all the same.
 Her anger followed soon after.
 She was overwhelmed and when I expressed how this assignment was the opposite of what I have been prepared for, she exploded.
 Her volatility reminded me of training, although at home, there is less emotion and more punishment.
 She told me my mother would not have faltered at such obstacles.
 I believe she is right.
 If I am to succeed here, I must do more than observe, I must lead.
 Perhaps I should not have let her speak to me in the manner she did.
 But I am no longer the heir.
 And she was right.

 As we reconvened I discussed with Charles that he would need to act more reasonably going forward.
-It seemed as though Mazarin had already come to that conclusion and Charles had agreed.
+It seemed as though Mazarin had already come to that conclusion and Charles agreed.
 We departed for the Shardlight Distict.

 NOTE: A halfling resembling Yedan Neric was reportedly seen "trading" without the owners knowledge a Sanctiforge charm for a valuable flask.